 A copy of an IEP, Social Security Administration (SSA) beneficiary award letter, school psychological assessment, documentation of a diagnosis or disability determination, or documentation relating to Section 504 accommodations

-Note: When a potentially eligible student is participating in a work placement as part of work-based learning, whether paid or unpaid, the requirements established in B-204-2 for documentation of legal status to work in the United States must be met.
+Note: When a potentially eligible student is participating in a work placement as part of work-based learning, whether paid or unpaid, the requirements established in B-204-2: Customer Identification and Authorization for Employment for documentation of legal status to work in the United States must be met.
 However, for all other Pre-ETS activities, only the information listed above and found on the VR1820 is required for potentially eligible students.

 An activity is considered a work placement when it is treated as an employment relationship and when paperwork (for example, Form I-9, Employment Eligibility Verification (I-9)) becomes part of the process.